Updated on July 10th, 2025 by Felix Martinez

 Tootsie Roll also has largely fixed operating costs at its manufacturing facilities.
 As a result, when revenue declines, profitability suffers.

-In addition, there is also the matter of Tootsie Roll’s dual-class structure and the fact that it is run essentially like a private company by the Gordon family.
-The family controls the vast majority of the voting rights of Tootsie Roll, so the company is under complete control, just as it would be if it were private.
+Additionally, there is the matter of Tootsie Roll’s dual-class structure and the fact that it is run essentially like a private company by the Gordon family.
+The family controls the vast majority of the voting rights of Tootsie Roll, so the company is under complete control, just as it would be if it were a private company.

-Therefore, as long as the Gordon family is in charge, Tootsie Roll appears to be going to simply maintain the status quo instead of pursuing growth opportunities or selling the company.
+Therefore, as long as the Gordon family is in charge, Tootsie Roll appears to be maintaining the status quo instead of pursuing growth opportunities or selling the company.

-Tootsie Roll has a long list of customers but is particularly reliant upon Walmart (WMT), which accounts for about one-quarter of the company’s total revenue.
+Tootsie Roll has a long list of customers, but is particularly reliant on Walmart (WMT), which accounts for approximately one-quarter of the company’s total revenue.

 That is an enormous reliance upon one customer.
 While it means that Tootsie Roll has a great relationship with Walmart, it also means that should Walmart decide to dedicate valuable shelf space to a different product, Tootsie Roll could lose a tremendous amount of revenue.

-The company’s relationship with Walmart has grown over the years, so this isn’t a serious risk, but it is certainly something for investors to watch, given that Tootsie Roll is so reliant upon this particular relationship.
+The company’s relationship with Walmart has grown over the years, so this isn’t a serious risk; however, it is certainly something for investors to watch, given that Tootsie Roll is so reliant on this particular relationship.

 Growth Prospects

 Tootsie Roll Industries has struggled to produce meaningful growth over the past decade.
-Between 2012 and 2023, the company grew its revenue by only 4.5% per year on average.
-Tootsie Roll does not spend a material amount of money on research and development, so future growth will be driven by organic sales growth.
+Between 2012 and 2024, the company’s revenue grew at an average annual rate of 2.3%.
+Tootsie Roll does not allocate a significant amount of money to research and development, so that future growth will be driven primarily by organic sales growth.

-The company has tried to generate some growth by creating seasonal innovations and new product extensions, like the Andes bar that can be snapped apart into pieces.
-Its core products don’t change much, so barring some sort of meaningful acquisition, this is perhaps the only avenue of volume growth, as evidenced by years of stagnating revenue.
+The company has attempted to generate growth by introducing seasonal innovations and new product extensions, such as the Andes bar, which can be snapped apart into pieces.
+Its core products don’t change much, so barring some meaningful acquisition, this is perhaps the only avenue of volume growth, as evidenced by years of stagnating revenue.

 However, inflation surged to a 40-year high last year due to the unprecedented fiscal stimulus packages offered by the government in response to the pandemic and the war in Ukraine.
 Tootsie Roll implemented material price hikes to offset high cost inflation.
-As a result, the company grew its revenue and earnings per share by 13% and 22%, respectively, last year.
+As a result, the company increased its revenue and earnings per share by 13% and 22%, respectively, in 2023.

 As mentioned above, R&D isn’t really a meaningful expense for Tootsie Roll.
 The only real innovation comes from seasonal lines or product extensions, but those don’t drive transformational growth.